Mary Losch, Ph.D.

 Mitchell Avery, M.P.P.

-Mitch has worked as a project coordinator at CSBR since 2014.
+Mitch has worked as a project manager at CSBR since 2020 and as project coordinator since 2014.
 He received his B.A. in Economics in 2010 and his Masters of Public Policy in 2013, both from the University of Northern Iowa.
 He was part of the CSBR research team as a student Research Assistant before joining as a full-time staff member in 2013.
 Mitch provides support for multiple projects and plays a central role in the ongoing CAPP and Tobacco Quitline evaluations and provides expertise and support for projects utilizing online data collection.